Letztes Update: 31. Mai 2025

 Antwort der Redaktion

-The name Israel in the Bible first appears in the Book of Genesis.
+The name "Israel" in the Bible first appears in the Book of Genesis.
 It is given to Jacob after he wrestles with an angel.
-This event is significant because it marks a transformation in Jacob's life.
-The name Israel means "he who struggles with God," reflecting Jacob's perseverance and faith.
+This event is a pivotal moment, symbolizing a transformation in Jacob's life.
+The name "Israel" means "he who struggles with God," reflecting Jacob's perseverance and faith.

 Last updated 3 mins ago